vandre-sales/meliva-ds/docs/docs/theming/borders.md

 | `--wa-border-radius-circle` | `50%`         | <div class="swatch" style="aspect-ratio: 1 / 1; border-radius: var(--wa-border-radius-circle)"></div> |
 | `--wa-border-radius-square` | `0px`         | <div class="swatch" style="border-radius: var(--wa-border-radius-square)"></div>                      |

 Size-based border radius properties allow you to customize the overall roundness of Web Awesome components.
 These use `rem` units in order to scale proportionately with the root font size.

-Each property uses a `calc()` function with `--wa-border-radius-multiplier` to scale all border radii at once.
+Each property uses a `calc()` function with `--wa-border-radius-scale` to scale all border radii at once.
 By default, this multiplier is `0.375`.
 The table below lists the result of the calculation.

 | Custom Property         | Default Value                    |  Preview                                                                     |
 | ----------------------- | -------------------------------- | ---------------------------------------------------------------------------- |